ankur-15/QnA-RAG-/QnA-RAG-Project-main/README.md

 4. Push to the Branch
 5. Open a Pull Request

-• **Suggestions**: If you don't want to code but have some awesome ideas, open up an issue explaining some updates or improvements you would like to see!

 #### Don't forget to give the project a star!
 Thanks again!